Ehrlichiosis (canine): Diagnosis

 Diagnosis is achieved most commonly by serologic testing of the blood for the presence of antibodies against the ehrlichia organism.
 Many veterinarians routinely test for the disease, especially in enzootic areas.
 During the acute phase of infection, the test can be falsely negative because the body will not have had time to make antibodies to the infection.
 As such, the test should be repeated.
 A PCR (polymerase chain reaction) test can be performed during this stage to detect genetic material of the bacteria.
 The PCR test is more likely to yield a negative result during the subclinical and chronic disease phases.
 In addition, blood tests may show abnormalities in the numbers of red blood cells, white blood cells, and most commonly platelets, if the disease is present.
 Uncommonly, a diagnosis can be made by looking under a microscope at a blood smear for the presence of the ehrlichia morulae, which sometimes can be seen as intracytoplasmic inclusion bodies within a white blood cell.

 Prognosis

-The prognosis is good for dogs with acute ehrlichiosis.
-For dogs that have reached the chronic stage of the disease, the prognosis is guarded.
-When bone marrow suppression occurs and there are low levels of blood cells, the animal may not respond to treatment.
+The prognosis for dogs with acute canine monocytic ehrlichiosis is generally good when treatment is started early.
+In contrast, the prognosis is more guarded in chronic disease, particularly in dogs with pancytopenia or severe bone marrow suppression, which may be associated with a poor response to treatment.